antsstyle/artretweeter/README.md

 Here is an example collection: https://twitter.com/antsstyle/timelines/1410230429718695941

 ArtRetweeter doesn't currently support changing the order of tweets in a reverse curation order collection - this will be implemented in a future version.

+## Known Bugs

+- Some users may get incorrect "Date Posted" values in the Tweet Management table, usually on or around 1970-01-01.
+This bug does not impact any functionality.